allenkomban/space_logistics/README.md

 * Refer API_documentaion.pdf to view a technical documentation of the API.
 * Refer ERD.pdf to view the database model and relations.
 * Simple sqlite database is used to store data.
-* To view to contents of the database , you will have to download DB Browser for SQLite.
+* To view the contents of the database , you will have to download DB Browser for SQLite.
 * Database is initialized with tables.
 It will be empty initially.

 ##### Tools used